Nytra-it/outline-minio-docker-compose/README.md

 # outline-minio-docker-compose
 A guide on how to use outline wiki in combination with cloudflared &amp; minio as S3 storage

+Advantages of using cloudflared:
+- Free SSL Certificate
+- No need to use a reverse proxy as cloudflare handles everything
+- Secure, as you don't need to expose more ports as needed.

 ## Requirements
 - Create a Cloudlare Tunnel at https://dash.teams.cloudflare.com/ to obtain the tunnel token and think about 2 domain names
   - One for the access to outline wiki and one for the minio storage